cunnie/gobonniego/README.md

 gobonniego -dir D:\
 gobonniego -dir /tmp
 gobonniego -dir /zfs/tank
+gobonniego -dir /Volumes/USB
 ```

-You may specify the number of threads (Goroutines) to run with the `-procs`
+You may specify the number of threads (Goroutines) to run with the `-threads`
 flag.
 In this example, we spawn 8 threads:

 ```
-gobonniego -procs 8
+gobonniego -threads 8
 ```

 `-version` will display the current version of `gobonniego`: